AegirCoop/aegir-coop-docs/by-laws/templates/membership/individual.md

 Membership - Individual
 =======================

-This section contains examples forms and agreements related to individualal membership within the coop.
+This section contains examples of forms and agreements related to individual membership within the coop.
 They do not form part of the by-laws, as such, and are for the purposes of guidance and efficiency.